enesberber/schneider_task/README.md

     > Requirement values converted into dynamic for ease of maintanence and can be changed from the tensorflow.feature file without deep-diving into the codes.

-    > Watch assertions and error messages on the console if the tests fail.
-You will find brief explanations for the fails on the console.
+    > Watch assertions and error messages on the console if the test fails.
+You will find brief explanations for the failure(s) on the console.

     > You may also check the Cucumber report file (cucumber-report.html) under the target folder.
 This report contains test summary including screenshots if the test case fails.

-    > You do not need to re-run whole project after maintenence (if needed).
+    > Finally, you do not need to re-run whole project after maintenence (if needed).
 FailedTestRunner file keeps record of the failing scenarios.
-You can simply run the failing ones through FailedTestRunner.
+You can simply run the failing scenario(s) through FailedTestRunner.

     Enjoy :)